taforozi/Software-Engineering-Tourista/README.md

 This folder contains Graphical User Interface mockups of Tourista App that we created on Figma platform.

 ## User Stories
-This folder contains 10 user stories in order to provide the necessary information about the app's functionality.
+This folder contains 10 user stories in Gherkin language, in order to provide the necessary information about the app's functionality.

 ## Swagger API
 The API of Tourista is available on Swaggerhub platform, [here](https://app.swaggerhub.com/apis/ThomiSEAuth/Tourista-API/1.0.0#free), and the API documentation can be found [here](https://app.swaggerhub.com/apis-docs/ThomiSEAuth/Tourista-API/1.0.0).\